 Most people do well if they eat more nutrient dense foods.
 However, we can tailor our food choices beyond nutrient density to better suit different people with different goals.

 The table below contains optimal food for various metabolic situations.
-You can:
+In the table below you can:

 - click on the ‘PDF’ to open a printable list of ‘foods’,